 Dutch pitcher van Mil in a hospital after hiking accident

-BRISBANE, Australia (AP) — Netherlands international pitcher Loek van Mil is recovering in a Canberra hospital after sustaining serious head injuries while hiking over the weekend in the outskirts of Australian capital during a series between his Brisbane Bandits baseball team and the Cavalry.
+BRISBANE, Australia (AP) — Netherlands international pitcher Loek van Mil is in a Canberra hospital with serious head injuries while hiking over the weekend on the outskirts of the Australian capital.

 “He lay unconscious for 24 hours in bushland until he was found by a hiker,” Ready was quoted as saying.
 “But he has gone from gravely injured to critical but stable.
 He’s talking and managed a smile and a joke today.”

-The 34-year-old Van Mil, a 7-foot-1 (2.16-meter) closer, was credited with the save in his last game on Thursday.
+The 34-year-old Van Mil, a 7-foot-1 (2.16-meter) closer, was credited with the save for the Bandits against the Canberra Cavalry in his last game on Thursday.
 He was in Canberra for a four-game series in the Australian Baseball League and was not with the team when he was injured.

-He has had minor league contracts with several Major League Baseball teams and joined the Bandits this season after playing for Adelaide in the previous three ABL seasons.
+He has had minor league contracts with Major League Baseball teams, and joined the Bandits this season after playing for Adelaide in the previous three ABL seasons.